daoxinli/daoxinli.github.io/publications.md

 ### Conference Proceedings

+* **Daoxin Li** & Kathryn Schuler.
+(To appear).
+Children can use distributional cues to acquire recursive structures.
+In *Proceedings of the 46th Annual Conference of the Cognitive Science Society (CogSci 2024)*.

+* **Daoxin Li**, Christine Soh Yue, & John Trueswell.
+(To appear).
+Is it a bat or a thing?
+Referential contrast in the learning of homophones and superordinate terms.
+In *Proceedings of the 46th Annual Conference of the Cognitive Science Society (CogSci 2024)*.

 * **Daoxin Li**.
 (To appear).
 Modelling the distributional learning of verb argument structure.
 In *Proceedings of the 48th annual Boston University Conference on Language Development (BUCLD 48)*.
 Somerville, MA: Cascadilla Press.

 * **Daoxin Li** & Kathryn Schuler.
 (2023).
 Distributional learning of recursive structures: The role of structural representation.
 In Paris Gappmayr and Jackson Kellogg (Eds.), *Proceedings of the 47th annual Boston University Conference on Language Development (BUCLD 47)* (pp. 487-498).
 Somerville, MA: Cascadilla Press. <a href="http://www.lingref.com/bucld/47/BUCLD47-40.pdf">PDF</a>